-Here, at Otago, you will have unprecedented opportunities.
-You will be taught by international experts in their fields; you will gain a world-class qualification, and you will be able to contribute to ground-breaking research.
-The student experience at Otago is exceptional.
-You will join a diverse population of well over 20,000 students from around New Zealand and more than 100 nations around the world.
-Importantly, you will have the opportunity to truly define yourself and choose your own direction in life.
-Tens of thousands of Otago graduates now live in all corners of the globe, many contributing to law, health, science, business and Government.
-Many of New Zealand's most renowned artists, novelists, poets and leaders also received their start at Otago.
+Importantly, at Otago, you will have the opportunity to define yourself and choose your own direction in life.
+Tens of thousands of our graduates now live around the globe, contributing to law, health, science, business, education, research and politics.
+Many of New Zealand's most renowned artists, novelists, poets and leaders also started out at Otago.

-I am proud to lead this very fine University.
-I hope that you enjoy your experience here, and grasp all the many opportunities that are on offer; they are yours for the taking.
-I am also confident that you will make lifelong friends while you are here.
-After you leave, with a well-earned degree in hand, the University of Otago and the beautiful city of Dunedin will continue to occupy a special place in your life.
+Beyond gaining a world-class qualification, I am also confident that you will make lifelong friends while you are here.
+After you leave, the University of Otago and the beautiful city of Dunedin will continue to occupy a special place in your life.
 I wish you all the very best.